ibm-cloud-docs/Cloudant/operator/deploy_cluster.md

 Number one is mandatory and requires a TLS certificate to always be present.
 You can disable two and three by setting `environment.tls: false` in the `CouchDBCluster` manifest.
 The internal uses of the certificate don't require peer verification.

 The TLS certificates are stored in a Kubernetes secret called `clustername>-cert`.
 If your Kubernetes platform contains a supported certificate manager (currently only OpenShift certificate manager), this certificate is automatically generated.
-You can also provide your own certificate/CA certificate to make client verification easier.
+You can also provide your own certificate or CA certificate to make client verification easier.

 #### Manually specifying a TLS Secret
 {: #specifying-tls-secret-cluster-kubernetes}

-Management of TLS certificates is beyond the scope of this guide, but we illustrate the steps by using a self-signed certificate.
+Management of TLS certificates is beyond the scope of what we're discussing here, but we illustrate the steps by using a self-signed certificate.
 If you intend to expose your CouchDB instance externally, you must replace this certificate with a certificate that can be verified by using a CA that your CouchDB clients can trust.

 ##### Create a self-signed certificate
 {: #create-a-self-signed-certificate-kubernetes}

 1. Install `cfssl`.
-   - MacOS: `brew install cfssl`
-   - Linux:
+On MacOS, use this command, `brew install cfssl`.
+On Linux, use a command similar to the following:

      ```
      mkdir ~/bin